h5rdly/Jiffy/README.md

 ### Usage:
 -	Hit F5 to generate the database for the first time.
 Update it with F5.
--	Type in words, parts of words, extensions etc. separated by spaces for lookups.
+-	Type in names, parts of names, extensions etc. separated by spaces for lookups.
 -	Double click on press Enter after choosing the desired file to open it.
 -	You can adjust the font size with Ctrl + +/- , or Ctrl + scrollwheel.
 -	Alt-F4 to exit.